sphinx-doc/sphinx/doc/invocation.rst

 .. option:: -N

    Do not emit colored output.
-(On Windows, colored output is disabled in any case.)

 .. option:: -v